Chironexe/Extension-Status/README.md

 # Extension-Status

-This is my first, and probably last, time using JavaScripts, so I decided to make something silly.
-This extension will redirect you when you're trying to access porn sites.
+This marks, and most likely last, dive into JavaScript, so I decided to make something silly.
+This extension will redirect any attempt at accessing an adult site to a Vergil Status meme.

-I own none of the images or video material.